EhanAhamed/webCompounder/README.md

 <br>
 <h2>📋 Configuration Files</h2>

-Configuration files are JSON files with an input value, an output value, and an optional callback value.
+Configuration files are JSON files with a workflow value, an input value, and an output value.

 The configuration file can have any filename and can be in any folder, but must be a json file and can **not** be outside of the root folder.